khuyentran1401/data-science-template/README.md

 # Data Science Cookie Cutter

-**Note**: _This template uses poetry.
-If you prefer using pip, go to the [dvc-pip](https://github.com/khuyentran1401/data-science-template/tree/dvc-pip) branch instead._
 ## Why?
 It is important to structure your data science project based on a certain standard so that your teammates can easily maintain and modify your project.